QualCoder

 Important: Do not close the terminal or command prompt running in the background; otherwise, you will exit QualCoder.
 If you minimize the QualCoder window and get lost, you may click the Python Launch icon.

-Accessing the Virtual Machine with Pre-Installed QualCoder
+Accessing the Virtual Machine with Pre-Installed QualCoder (Mac Users Only)

-- Windows App downloaded on your laptop
+- Windows App downloaded and installed on your laptop

 - An email invitation to join the Virtual Machine